-Barrick is committed to listening to our stakeholders and incorporating their input into our decision-making.
-We aim to build strong and lasting relationships grounded in trust and transparency, and this philosophy also guides our due diligence process.
-Through open, and honest engagement with potentially impacted rights-holders, we identify potential human rights and modern slavery risks that could damage these relationships and break trust.
+Barrick is committed to listening to its stakeholders and incorporating their input into our decision-making.
+Barrick aims to build strong and lasting relationships grounded in trust and transparency, and this philosophy also guides our due diligence process.
+Through open, and honest engagement with potentially impacted rights-holders, Barrick identifies potential human rights and modern slavery risks that could damage these relationships and break trust.

-Our key stakeholders and rights-holders include:
+Barrick's key stakeholders and rights-holders include: